afermanian/afermanian.github.io/index.md

 # Teaching

-I have been a teaching assistant for the following courses:
+I have been a teaching assistant for the following courses.

 ### 2019-2020
 * Linear models ISUP (M1, exercice classes).
 * Mathematical Statistics (M1, computer labs).
 * Inferential Statistics ISUP (L3, exercice classes).
+* Return to graduate studies diploma for exiles.

 ### 2018-2019